ls1intum/Artemis/docs/user/exams/instructors_guide.rst

     Just registering the students to the exam will not allow them to participate in the exam.
 First, individual :ref:`student exams <student_exams>` must be generated.

 .. note::
-    Seats and rooms can currenlty only be assigned via the bulk import of students, by defining the seat in the ``CSV`` file.
+    Seats and rooms can currenlty only be assigned via the bulk import of students, by defining the seat and room in the ``CSV`` file.

 .. note::
     For more information on the Exam Participation Checker iPad application have a look here: :ref:`Exam Participation Checker <exam_participation_checker>`.